Start page

 Zhurzhintsi, a village north of the town of Zvenihorodka and the village of Zhurzhevychi north of the town of Olevsk in Zhytomyr Region – Chuv. shărshă “smell”.

 Uman', a city – Chuv. yuman “oak”.
-It is significant that there was a natural oak forest in Uman' called Dubinka (Ukr. dub "oak").
-From the forest only one oak of 300 years of age was preserved (see photo on the left).
+Significantly, there was a natural oak forest in Uman' called Dubinka (Ukr. dub "oak").
+From the forest, only one oak of 300 years of age was preserved (see photo on the left).

 Khalaidovo, a village in Monastyryshche district – Chuv. khăla “red”, yit “a dog”.

-In the same region there are several more toponyms that can be decoded by means of the Chuvash language.
+In the same region there are several more toponyms that can be decoded using the Chuvash language.
 Among them:

 Kamburliivka, a village in Onufriiv district – Chuv. kampăр "mushroom", purlă "rich".